isaacehis/personal-expense-tracker/README.md

 ExpenseTrack is a submission-ready final-year Computer Science project for securely recording income and expenses, setting monthly category budgets, and analyzing personal financial trends.
 It is an extension of the original Git history—not a restarted scaffold—and all dashboard values come from PostgreSQL.

-> Academic integrity: the project was developed with AI-assisted engineering.
-The included defense guide explains the design so the student can demonstrate, modify, and discuss it honestly.
-No claim is made that the work was completed without assistance.

 ## Main features